 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This beef stroganoff recipe is a cinch to prepare because it starts with leftover cooked roast beef, pot roast, brisket or even deli roast beef.
+This beef stroganoff recipe is a cinch to prepare because it starts with leftover cooked roast beef, pot roast, brisket, or even store-bought roast beef from the deli counter.
+You can even use leftover steak; you don't even have to worry about whether or not it's tough or overcooked.
+When using cooked beef in this way, a stroganoff brings the beef back to life.
 So all you have to do is make the sauce.
-To save time, look for pre-sliced mushrooms (they're normally the same price as regular mushrooms).
+To save time, look for presliced mushrooms if you like.

-- 2 cups shredded cooked leftover roast beef, pot roast, beef brisket or deli roast beef
+2 cups shredded cooked leftover beef, such as roast beef, pot roast, beef brisket, or deli roast beef

-Melt the butter in a large (12-inch) skillet over medium heat.
+In a large (12-inch) skillet over medium heat, melt the butter.
 Add the onions and mushrooms, and cook until softened.